Natani-monte/Natani-Monte/README.md

 - 👀 I’m interested in technology and programming.
 - 🌱 I’m currently learning about Java.
 - 💞️ I’m looking to collaborate on projects.
-- 📫 How to reach me via e-mail: natani-monte@hotmail.com (e-mail address).
+- 📫 How to reach me via e-mail: natani-monte@hotmail.com

 <!---
 Natani-monte/Natani-monte is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.